Accreditation

 University accreditation

 Arizona State University is accredited by the Higher Learning Commission of the North Central Association of Schools and Colleges.
 The Higher Learning Commission is an institutional accrediting agency recognized by the U.S. Department of Education.
-This federally-recognized body provides assurance to students, parents and all stakeholders that ASU meets clear quality standards for educational and financial performance, https://www.hlcommission.org/ .
+This federally recognized body provides assurance to students, parents and all stakeholders that ASU meets clear quality standards for educational and financial performance, https://www.hlcommission.org/ .